 KML file and displayed in Google Earth.

 To specify the advanced options of the Data Metrics gridding method, in the Grid Data - Select Data dialog, select Data Metrics for the Gridding Method, set Dataset1 to your data, set the X, Y, Z columns and click Next.

-The General page, of the Data Metrics Advanced Options displays the statistical options to use when gridding the data.
+The Data Metrics Parameters section of the Grid Data Advanced Options displays the statistical options to use when gridding the data.

-The Search page allows you to specify the search options of which points are considered when interpolating grid nodes.
+The Search Neighborhood section allows you to specify the search options of which points are considered when interpolating grid nodes.

 |The Search Neighborhood section contains setting to modify the